david-mooney/the-keyframe/README.md

 - [ ] Add command a11y options (color controls, motion, etc.)
 - [ ] Fine tune the scaling across screen sizes
 - [ ] Add ability to dismiss the dock through command palette or icon
+- [ ] Move all strings into a JSON file

 ## Cleanup